Lamer87/Space_Engineers_DLC_unlocker/README.md

     - 3 - If the "Run anyway" button is missing:

-      - Start menu, Settings, Update & Security, Windows Security (on the left), App & Browser Control,
+      - Go to: Start menu, Settings, Update & Security,
+        Windows Security (on the left), App & Browser Control,
+        click on "Reputation-based protection settings",
-        Reputation-based protection settings, Check apps and files: "WARN" or "OFF" (depends on win version)
+        in "Check apps and files": choose "WARN" or "OFF" (depends on your win version)

-      - Fast alternative: copy/paste this into the url bar and press Enter,
+      - FAST alternative: copy/paste this into the url bar and press Enter,
-        then on "Check apps and files" choose "WARN" or "OFF" (depends on win version):
+        then in "Check apps and files" choose "WARN" or "OFF" (depends on your win version):

       ```
       windowsdefender://smartscreenpua